 The company is based in Malvern, Pennsylvania, and was founded by legendary investment advisor and pioneer John Bogle.

 It’s hardly surprising that Vanguard is one of the leading providers of index-based ETFs, given that Bogle created the concept of the retail index fund when the company was founded in 1975.

 How Vanguard Personal Advisor Services Work

-Unlike most robo-advisors, where you complete a brief online questionnaire that will determine your risk tolerance, investment goals, and time horizon to create your portfolio, with Vanguard Personal Advisor Services those will be determined by discussions with a live personal advisor.
+Unlike most robo-advisors, where you complete a brief online questionnaire that will determine your risk tolerance, investment goals, and time horizon to create your portfolio, with Vanguard Personal Advisor Services those will be determined by discussions with a live financial advisor.